 Redbud Cercis canadensis Tastes like: mildly sweet.

 Rose Rosa rugosa or R. gallica officinalis Tastes like: sweet, aromatic flavor, stronger fragrance produces a stronger flavor.
-Be sure to remove the bitter,
+Be sure to remove the bitter, white portion of the petals.
+Rose hips are also edible.

 Rosemary Rosmarinus officinalis Tastes like: pine-like, sweet, savory.